dmorse/pscf/doc/user-man/compile-make.rst

 you may need to reset are:

  =========  ========================================================
- BIN        directory in which executable should be installed EXE        name of executable file
- F90        path to executable for Fortran 90 compiler FAST       compiler options for high optimization NOPT       compiler options for no optimization LIBDIR     option setting any nonstandard directories for libraries LAPACKLIB  option setting name of lapack library (e.g., "-l liblapack") FFTWLIB    option setting name of the FFTW library (e.g., "-l fftw3")
+ F90        path to executable for Fortran 90 compiler FAST       compiler options for high optimization NOPT       compiler options for no optimization LIBDIR     option setting any nonstandard directories for libraries LAPACKLIB  option setting name of lapack library (e.g., "-l liblapack") FFTWLIB    option setting name of the FFTW library (e.g., "-l fftw3") INSTALL    root directory for installation of executables and scripts EXE        name of executable file (pscf by default)
  =========  ========================================================

 The makefile contains values appropriate for a number of different common